-Moody's Assessment From Bankpozitif International Direct Investments Will Increase
+Moody's Assessment from BankPozitif International direct investments will increase

-INSTANBUL, TURKEY, January 16, 2024 /EINPresswire / -- The international credit rating agency Moody's, while confirming Türkiye's credit rating, revised its outlook upwards in line with market expectations.
+(MENAFN- EmailWire) ISTANBUL – (ARAB NEWSWIRE) -- The international credit rating agency Moody's, while con-firming Türkiye's credit rating, revised its outlook upwards in line with market expectations.

 "Moody’s decision will act as a stimulant in the markets"